annadoannn/cse15l-lab-reports/lab report 2.md

 ![image](lab2-pt1-ss1.png)
 **- Which methods in your code are called?**

-The methods called in my code would be the `Handler` class with `URLHandler` implementation and its nested `handleRequest`, because the `URL` input feeds into the method, and outputs the result in the screenshot.
+The methods called in my code would be the `Handler` class with `URLHandler` implementation and its nested `handleRequest`, because the `URI` input feeds into the method, and outputs the result in the screenshot.

 **- What are the relevant arguments to those methods, and the values of any relevant fields of the class?**